 If nortriptyline must be used alongside serotonergic drugs such as triptans, other TCAs, fentanyl, lithium, tramadol, buspirone, tryptophan, and St. John’s Wort, the benefits must outweigh the risks.

 Postmarketing reports have shown a possible association between nortriptyline and the unmasking of Brugada syndrome.
-For this reason, the patient’s with Brugada syndrome or suspected for it should generally avoid nortriptyline as it can result in ECG abnormalities, syncope, and even sudden cardiac death.
+For this reason, patients with confirmed or suspected Brugada syndrome should generally avoid nortriptyline as it can result in ECG abnormalities, syncope, and even sudden cardiac death.

-Nortriptyline can cause pupillary dilation, which can result in an angle-closure attack in an individual with anatomically narrow angles.
+Nortriptyline can cause pupillary dilation, potentially resulting in an angle-closure attack in an individual with anatomically narrow angles.

 The use of nortriptyline is also contraindicated in patients with hypersensitivity to nortriptyline or its components.
 Cross-sensitivity between nortriptyline hydrochloride and other dibenzazepines is a possibility.